aseprite/docs/basics.md

 Here you can learn the basics principles behind Aseprite.

 In Aseprite, a [sprite](sprite.md) consists of a sequence of frames and a stack of layers.
-The intersection of frames and layers creates an array of editable graphic [cels](cel.md), which are represented in this way on the [timeline](timeline.md).
+The intersection of frames and layers creates an array of editable graphic [cels](cel.md) with images/pixels that can be [edited](drawing.md) with the [sprite editor](sprite-editor.md).
+Layers, frames, and cels are visible in the [timeline](timeline.md):

-Your timeline will look something like this:

 ![Timeline Overview](sprite/sprite-components.png)